 I’ll announce the winner on New Years Eve The winner is Debra from Elliot Eats!
 To be entered to win please share a comment with a challenge you hope to take in 2015.
 Also, stay tuned for a full candle pairing guide with all of my favorite family dinner recipes.

-Cinnamon Roll Challah Bread is a perfect treat for the holidays!
+Cinnamon Roll Challah Bread Recipe

 - 2 1/4 teaspoons 1 packet active dry yeast